Rhoda May Knight Rindge: Bankruptcy, death, and legacy

 By 1938, Rindge was bankrupt.
 Her relationship with one of her sons was fractured, as he held her responsible for depleting the family wealth so severely between her court battles and lavish expenditures.
 Rindge died in 1941.

 Despite having been known to the public for so many years as more than ornery, her role in preserving Malibu's ecological landscape is still felt, as large swathes are not only preserved but protected as part of the Santa Monica Mountains National Recreation Area.
 This includes the sprawling, nature-ensconced Pepperdine University campus, for which her daughter's family donated the first 138 acres—original Rindge ranch land.
 World-famous Surfrider Beach, where her pier still stands and the Malibu Potteries lot remains vacant, is protected by the Surfrider Foundation and officially declared as the first-ever World Surfing Reserve via the Save the Waves Coalition.
 It is also listed on the National Register of Historic Places.

 Meanwhile, Rindge's pier, regarded as a Southern California landmark, has been a recreation destination since the 1950s and home to fishermen since 1934.
-In 1933, Rindge gave permission for the pier to be used in what became the iconic movie King Kong starring Faye Wray, earning its place in film history.
+In 1933, Rindge gave permission for the pier to be used in what became the iconic movie King Kong starring Fay Wray, earning its place in film history.
 The pier was restored in 2009, earning its steward, California State Parks, the Los Angeles Conservancy Preservation Award.
 In Summer 2009, the pier became home to a surfing museum.
 As a community, Malibu is known for its wealthy entertainment business denizens, a stage Rindge set by being the first in the area to rent and sell homes to elite actors, directors, producers, and other aristocratic figures.
 In shaping the city in this way, she ultimately fulfilled her husband's vision for the region as an American Riviera.

 The tile Rindge produced remains in thousands of homes, the most extensive display remaining being her daughter's home, the Adamson House, slightly west of Rindge's pier, while Los Angeles City Hall, the Mayan Theater, The Roosevelt Hotel, the Geffen Playhouse, Dana Junior High School in San Pedro, and other public buildings across the United States—and even some abroad—still contain their own examples of Malibu tile.
 Though predating the Potteries by roughly 20 years, hence containing no Malibu tile, the Rindge family home she and her husband built in West Adams Heights, the Frederick Hastings Rindge House, still stands—the home Rindge lived in until she died.
 It is on the National Register of Historic Places and is designated as a Los Angeles Historic-Cultural Monument.
 Her dam in the Malibu Hills is still extant, though long out of use and plans are in place to tear it down.

 Rindge's life has been the subject of numerous print and online articles over time, and in 2017, a Los Angeles Times bestseller titled The King and Queen of Malibu: The True Story of the Battle for Paradise.